CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

   positional arguments:
     subcommand
-      data             Copy included data to a specified directory index_ref        Index the reference
+      run              This do-it-all script runs all the pipeline steps data             Copy included data to a specified directory index_ref        Index the reference
       map_reads        Align reads to the reference